Syuri: Early life

 Kondo was born to a Filipino mother and a Japanese father in Ebina, Kanagawa.
 She started practicing karate in primary school, winning numerous titles, and also excelled in track and field sports in junior high school and tennis in high school.
 After graduation, she worked as a model for fashion magazines and as a movie extra, before passing an audition held by professional wrestling promotion Hustle.

 Professional wrestling career

 Hustle (2008–2009)

-On October 26, 2008, Kondo made her professional wrestling debut for Hustle in a match, where she, working under the ring name KG (short for Karate Girl), teamed with HG & RG to defeat Big C, Onigumo & Piranha Monster.
-KG quickly joined Tajiri's Hustle Union Army stable, forming a tag team with stablemate Banzai Chie, and started an intergender rivalry with Rey Ohara.
-Kondo remained with the promotion until it ceased its operations in late 2009.
+On October 26, 2008, Syuri made her professional wrestling debut for Hustle in a match where she, working under the ring name KG (short for Karate Girl), teamed with HG and RG to defeat Big C, Onigumo and Piranha Monster.
+Syuri joined Tajiri's Hustle Union Army stable, formed a tag team with stablemate Banzai Chie, and started an intergender rivalry with Rey Ohara.
+Syuri remained with the promotion until it ceased its operations in late 2009.